 From Debtor's inception to the present, Dave Hoffman has been the President and Chairman of the Board of Directors.
 From October 2010 to approximately October of 2011, Rich Magnuson was the Debtor's Chief Executive Officer.
 In October of 2011 Plymouth Oil's day-to-day operations and accounting and financial functions were managed by Ryan Lake, one of the Bridge Lenders, who acted as plant manager and by CFO Systems, Inc., who was hired to perform various operational, accounting, and management functions.
-Management by Ryan Lake and CFO Systems, Inc. was pursuant to forbearance agreements executed between the Bridge Lenders and Plymouth Oil which required such management changes.
 Management by Ryan Lake, together with CFO Systems, of Plymouth Oil's operations lasted until on or about the Petition Date of this bankruptcy.
-Although Dave Hoffman continued to be the Chief Executive Officer and Chairman of the Board at this time, pursuant to the forbearance agreements the Bridge Lenders had the ultimate authority with respect to all decisions involving Plymouth Oil.
 At or about the date of the Debtor's bankruptcy filing Mr. Lake and CFO Systems, Inc. resigned from their roles managing the Debtor.
 Since the bankruptcy filing, David Hoffman has continued to act as the CEO and serve as Chairman of the Board.